 If you have any questions, remarks or complaints about this website or the Ayeri language in general, feel free to send a message to: infosee detailed contact information.@ ayeri. de, or

 Copyrights and Such

-This website (Benung.
-The Ayeri Language Resource, ‹https://ayeri.de›) is owned and edited by Carsten Becker.
+Benung.
+The Ayeri Language Resource (https://ayeri.de) is owned and edited by Carsten Becker (in the following referred to as “this website” and “I”, respectively).
 Hosting is obtained from NFSN, Inc. Unless noted otherwise, all materials presented on this website are copyright © by Carsten Becker, all rights reserved.

 Ayeri is a fictional language spoken by fictional people in a fictional setting, and as such is not related to any naturally existing languages.
 It is thus not to be confused with Azeri, a Turkic language spoken in Azerbaijan and its surrounding countries.
 Ayeri’s vocabulary is entirely a priori, this means, no real-world languages have been used specifically as sources of vocabulary.
 Due to the language’s sound and spelling aesthetic being inspired by Austronesian languages, it is not surprising if overlaps with existing words in those languages happen accidentally.